Pulse (GameMaker Signals)

 PulseSubscribe(obj_hud, SIG_DAMAGE_TAKEN, function(_data) {

-hp_bar_target = hp_bar_target - _data.amount;
+hp_bar_target -= _data.amount;

 });

-// Audio manager:
+// In the audio manager:

 PulseSubscribe(obj_audio, SIG_DAMAGE_TAKEN, function(_data) {